ekeneolise77-oss/churn_prediction/README.md

 2. Create a new branch (git checkout -b feature-branch).
 3. Commit your changes (git commit -am 'Add new feature').
 4. Push to the branch (git push origin feature-branch).
-5. Open a Pull Request.
+5. Open a pull request.

 ## Contact
 For questions or collaboration, reach out to oliseekene561@gmail.com